 *John Wooten was born on this date in 1936.
 He is a Black retired American football player and current administrator.

-Wooten first played high school football as a sophomore in 1952, and he eventually earned All-State honors in football and basketball.
-He received offers to play football at Dartmouth College, Florida A&M University, UCLA, the University of New Mexico and New Mexico State University, but chose to go to the University of Colorado at Boulder instead.
+Wooten first played high school football as a sophomore in 1952 and eventually earned All-State honors in football and basketball.
+He received offers to play football at Dartmouth College, Florida A&M University, UCLA, the University of New Mexico, and New Mexico State University.
+Still, He chose to go to the University of Colorado at Boulder instead.

 He joined the team in 1955 and became the second Black varsity football player in the program's history.
 As a senior, Wooten earned American Football Coaches Association All-America honors and was selected to play in the Chicago College All-Star Game.
 He is believed to be one of the first Blacks to earn All-America honors playing a position in the interior line.
 He graduated in 1959 with a Bachelor of Science degree in Education.